gowthamk/csci7000_s21/assignments.md

 effectively.
 The assignment has two parts described below.
 All the files linked below can be found [here](https://github.com/gowthamk/csci7000_s21/tree/gh-pages/assignments).
+Submission instructions can be found at the end of this page. **Due date is Sunday 4/11/2021**.

 Part 1: Define Agreement as an invariant and fix the Paxos spec (10 pts)
 ======